AHES03/MusicTagger/README.md

 - Import local music files individually or by folder (recursive, up to 2 levels deep)
 - View and edit existing file tags (title, artist, album, track, disc, genre, artwork, and more)
 - Search Spotify to auto-fill metadata for a selected file
+- Batch mode: search and apply Spotify metadata to multiple files in parallel
+- Undo/redo support for all edits including batch operations
 - Embed album artwork directly into audio files
 - Supports FLAC, MP3, AAC, M4A, and WAV via automatic format detection